SeamlessDistribution/SeamlessDistribution.github.io/merchant/webshop/index.md

 ---
 layout: default
-title: SEQR Webshop Payments
+title: Glase Webshop Payments
 description: SEQR Merchant, webshop, POS integration
 ---

-# SEQR payment in a Webshop
+# Glase payment in a Webshop

 If your webshop is based on an eCommerce platform check our [eCommerce plugin page](/plugins).

-To integrate your webshop with SEQR, you need to add SEQR payment in your “Check out” process where your customer normally selects between payment methods.
-This is an example of a checkout that supports SEQR:
+To integrate your webshop with Glase, you need to add Glase payment in your “Check out” process where your customer normally selects between payment methods.
+This is an example of a checkout that supports Glase:

 <img src="/assets/images/seqr_webshop.png" />